chromatone/chromatone.center/academy/materials/ru/index.md

 ---
 title: In Russian
-subtitle: The lectures, courses and other educational materials for Russian speakers
+description: The lectures, courses and other educational materials for Russian speakers
 date: 2022-01-03
 ---